 Of course, if you’re lucky enough to have built up a significant savings pot, then you might decide you don’t need income protection, as you can use your savings to help you make ends meet while you’re off work.
 Alternatively, your employer might offer generous support if you can work due to an accident or injury, although in most cases this support won’t last long-term.

 If you decide to rely on state support, such as Statutory Sick Pay bear in mind that this is unlikely to be enough to cover your mortgage or rent, as well as all your other outgoings.

 Before buying income protection insurance, check whether your workplace benefits already include this type of cover, or you may find they entitle you to cheaper rates from protection providers.

 Remember too that there are other types of protection available that you might want to consider, including critical illness cover, which will pay out a lump sum in the event you’re diagnosed with one of the serious illnesses specified on the policy.
 You may also want to think about taking out life insurance, which is designed to pay your loved ones a lump sum when you die.
 Find out more about life insurance in our article Why life insurance matters.

 Are you thinking about buying income protection cover, or have you recently taken out a policy?
 If so, we’d be interested in hearing from you.
-You can leave a comment below or post on the Rest Less Community forum.
+You can join the money conversation on the Rest Less community or leave a comment below.